People's Republic of Angola: Civil War, 1975–1991

 Angola held the first round of its 1992 presidential election on 29–30 September.
 Dos Santos officially received 49.57% of the vote and Savimbi won 40.6%.
 A second round of voting was required since no candidate had received more than 50%.
 UNITA and the other opposition parties, as well as some election observers, said the election hadn't been fair.
 On 31 October, government troops in Luanda attacked UNITA supporters, including UNITA Vice President Jeremias Chitunda, who was killed.
 Thousands of UNITA and FNLA voters were massacred across the country by the MPLA in what is known as the Halloween Massacre.
 The civil war resumed and only ended after Savimbi was killed in 2002.
 The war had killed 800,000 people and displaced 4 million.

 Economy

+Following Angola's war of independence, the nation was plunged into a profound economic crisis and suffered extensive destruction of its infrastructure.The conflict against Portugal devastated the land, crippling agriculture.
+The mass exodus of Portuguese settlers resulted in a significant brain drain, particularly of skilled technicians in industry, hindering its development.
+Furthermore, the institution of the new Marxist-Leninist government led many companies to flee Angola.

+The MPLA's main objective was to rebuild the country's economy.
+Mass campaigns to socialize the means of production would begin, leading to nationalizations in industry and collectivizations in agriculture.
+In the early years of the People's Republic of Angola, the economy would be heavily dependent on aid from the Eastern Bloc and the Soviet Union, which would be so extensive as to be indispensable.

 The Angolan government managed its oil windfall effectively.
 The trade balance remained profitable and external debt was kept within reasonable limits.
 In 1985, debt service amounted to $324 million, or about 15% of exports.

+The oil industry was the backbone of Angolan industry and a major contributor to the country's GDP, and it experienced significant growth under the MPLA.
+When the Portuguese fled, most small manufacturing businesses were left without their administrative workforce, managers, and even owners; by 1976, only 284 of 692 manufacturing companies were operating under their former management.
+In response to the decline of the manufacturing sector, in March 1976 the MPLA government enacted the State Intervention Act and nationalized all the abandoned businesses.